sarth9/MyToken/README.md

 To deploy and interact with the contract, follow these steps:

 1. Compile the Contract:
-Open the MyToken.sol file in Remix or your IDE, and compile it to check for any errors.
+Open the mytoken.sol file in Remix or your IDE, and compile it to check for any errors.

 2. Deploy the Contract:
 In Remix, choose the appropriate environment and click on the "Deploy" button.